Uber Driver Recounts Night He Was Shot, Passenger Killed - NewsBreak

 Related

-Portland police release video of Old Town gun battle that led to 2 arrests
+New video shows aerial footage of the shooting in Old Town Friday morning that led to the arrest of two men.

-PORTLAND, Ore. — The Portland Police Bureau has released video of a gun battle that happened early Friday morning on the streets of Old Town, leading to the arrests of two suspects.
-The agency said it hopes to find more witnesses to the crime and the people involved.
-Just...

 KGW